RMPOfficial/SimpleVSNChanger/README.md

 # SimpleVSNChanger
-Can print and change the Volume Serial Number often used by HWID algorhythms.
+SimpleVSNChanger is a simple tool to print and change the Volume Serial Number often used by HWID algorhythms.